jack-elliott/EntityRaid/README.md

 # General Information

   Data manipulation uses pandas for .csv data manipulation, and pythonic indexing throughout.

-Please see the example file for how your interaction data and initialized key should be organized.
+  Please see the example file for how your interaction data and initialized key should be organized and run these files FIRST.

+  You will need to input your specific GitHub file path and change the numeric inputs before running.
+If you can acheive correct results using our provided synthetic data, you can be confident in using a larger, real data set.